Flo-Burger/Hierarchical_Emergence_Profiles_of_Human_Derived_Dimensions_are_a_Fundamental_Property_of_DNNs/README.md

 *STUFF*: A curated image dataset of 200 natural and artificial material categories with human-derived perceptual dimensions, designed to study material perception.
 To acess the data and dimensions, see [https://osf.io/5gr73/](https://osf.io/5gr73/).

+## Key Files

+### Analysis
+The main file needed for the analysis is the "running_Analysis.py" file which allows you to run the method for all models, datasets, and settings.
+It calls the activation extraction functions from the layer_extractions folder which contains one function/file for each model (and pixel extraction).
+It will also create all plots once the results have been fully created.

-Add both folders (named THINGS and STUFF) on the same level as the Results folder.
-To run, we need the following files in these folders:
+To access the data, you need to create two folders (named THINGS and STUFF) on the same level as the Results folder.
+To run, we need the following files in these folders which you can download above:

 *THINGS:*
 - spose_embedding_49d_sorted.txt